Akiko Morigami

-Akiko Morigami (森上 亜希子, Morigami Akiko) is a Japanese former tennis player.

-She turned professional in 1998.
+Akiko Morigami (森上 亜希子, Morigami Akiko) is a Japanese former tennis player..She turned professional in 1998.
 On 15 August 2005, she reached her career-high singles ranking of world No. 41.

-Morigami won one singles title in her career, defeating top-seeded Marion Bartoli in 2007 in the final of the Prague Open.
-She reached two other singles finals, both in Cincinnati (falling to Patty Schnyder in 2005, and losing to Anna Chakvetadze in 2007).
-At the 2006 French Open, she upset then-world No. 3, Nadia Petrova, in the first round.
+Morigami won one singles title in her career at the Prague Open, defeating top seed Marion Bartoli in the final.
+She reached two other singles finals, both at the Cincinnati Open (falling to Patty Schnyder in 2005, and losing to Anna Chakvetadze in 2007.)
+At the 2006 French Open, she upset then world No. 3, Nadia Petrova, in the first round.

-Morigami retired after the 2009 Japan Open.
-In the first round, she defeated qualifier Anastasia Rodionova in three sets, and in the second, she lost to the eventual champion, Samantha Stosur, 1–6, 2–6.
-This was her last match on the professional tour.
+Morigami retired from professional tennis after losing in the quarterfinals at the All Japan Championships in November 2009.